coreyward/typekit/README.md

 Typekit API Client
 ==================

-This is a Ruby client for the [Typekit API](http://typekit.com/docs/api). **It is still in development**.
-Feel free to help out, or just watch the project and check it out when it gets closer to completion.
-Any tips/pointers are much appreciated.
+This is a Ruby client for the [Typekit API](http://typekit.com/docs/api).

+There aren't any tests as of yet.
+Help writing tests would be great, as would feedback on the overall architecture of the client.
+Any suggestions on how to improve it are welcome, and pull requests for improvements are more than welcome.

 You can get in touch with me at `corey.atx.at.gmail.com`.